 MDHS acknowledges the request for the distribution of de-identified out-of-state spending data based on dollar amounts and separated by program.
 For the SNAP program, FNS has provided the dollar amount and number of transactions of SNAP benefits that are accessed or spent out-of-state, disaggregated by state.
-The data can be found in Appendix A.
+The data can be found in Appendix A and was current as of mid-2019.
+It is anticipated this data will be refreshed in the next Bi-Annual Report.

 The same rules which govern privacy surrounding the checking accounts apply to the client's debit card accounts.
 MDHS is not able to provide the TANF transaction data that is being requested.
 The agency does not have access to transaction information as the debit card accounts are owned by the cardholders and not the state.
-Section 20 of the Medicaid and Human Services Transparency and Fraud Prevention Act is partially able to be implemented as requested.
+Section 20 of the Medicaid and Human Services Transparency and Fraud Prevention Act is partially able to be implemented as requested and limitations are reported in this section.